zamo752/THT/README.md

 ## Welcome

 We’re excited to get to know you and your skills better.
 The next step of the interview process with HyperionDev is to complete a take-home exercise.
-Please complete this exercise within 2 days of receiving it and make sure your responses are all sent through to talent@hyperiondev.com from which you received this assessment unless otherwise specified.
+Please complete this exercise within 2 days of receiving it and make sure your responses are all sent through to talent@hyperiondev.com.

 ## Who Are We?